vbuterin/blog/posts/soulbound.md

 <small><i>

-Part of [my own POAP collection](https://app.poap.xyz/scan/vitalik.eth), much of which came the events that I attended over the years.
+Part of [my own POAP collection](https://app.poap.xyz/scan/vitalik.eth), much of which came from the events that I attended over the years.

 </i></small>